pantheon-systems/documentation/source/_docs/support.md

 ---
 title: Get Support
-description: Learn how to access Pantheon's expert team and what your support plan includes.
+description: Learn how to access Pantheon's expert team and what your support package includes.
 tags: [dashboard]
 categories: []
 ---

 ## Support Features and Response Times
-Pantheon offers a range of support plans that extend to include all the features required for mission critical sites, such as 24x7x365 emergency on-call, debugging assistance and even bundled professional services with our Diamond Plan.
+Pantheon offers a range of support packages that extend to include all the features required for mission critical sites, such as 24x7x365 emergency on-call, debugging assistance and even bundled professional services with our Diamond Package.

 | Support Package                                           | Silver                                          | Gold                                              | Platinum                                              | Diamond                                           |
 |-----------------------------------------------------------|-------------------------------------------------|---------------------------------------------------|-------------------------------------------------------|---------------------------------------------------|